edaehn/bitsgalore.github.io/_drafts/2021-02-02-android-emulation.md

 - 12 GB RAM
 - Operating system: Linux Mint 19.3 (Tricia)

 Below follows a more detailed discussion of each of the emulated environments.
+I deliberately included quite a lot of detail here, mostly to make life easier for others who may want to do similar tests themselves.
+If you're only interested in the main findings, you may want to skip these details and head right over to the "Summary and conclusions" section.

 ## Android-x86 + VirtualBox